-A lot of people mistakenly believe that shooting with a better video camera will give them better footage.
-In reality, shooting with a top-of-the-line high definition video camera often does more to reveal the flaws in your shots than it does to improve them.
+A lot of people mistakenly believe that shooting with a better camera will give them better footage.
+In reality, shooting with a top-of-the-line cinema camera often does more to reveal the flaws in your shots than it does to improve them.
 A film will never be as beautiful as it could be without good lighting.

 Light positioning is about adjusting the length, direction and angle of shadows that an instrument casts.
-A light source positioned near the video camera creates what is known as flat lighting.
-Flat lighting is low on the creativity scale, and neutral in terms of emotion.
-As a light is moved farther to the side of the subject it becomes increasingly more dramatic and emotional.
+Positioning a light source near the camera creates what is known as flat lighting.
+Flat film lighting is low on the creativity scale, and neutral in terms of emotion.
+When you move a light farther to the side of the subject it becomes increasingly more dramatic and emotional.
 When a single light strikes one side of the subject’s face at a 90-degree angle in relation to the camera, it creates a very dramatic look.
 And when it is pointed at the wall behind the subject, the result is the uber-dramatic silhouette.

-The overall brightness of a scene is often referred to as being high key or low key.
-High key lighting floods the entire scene with high levels of light so that everything is brightly lit.
-It is used for happy, or upbeat scenes.
-By contrast, low key lighting is dark.
+We often refer to the overall brightness of a scene as being high-key or low-key.
+High-key lighting floods the entire scene with high levels of light so that everything is brightly lit.
+Filmmakers use high-key lighting for happy or upbeat scenes.
+By contrast, low-key lighting is dark.
 It makes greater use of shadows than illumination and, as a result, it creates drama and suspense.

 Shape is about controlling and focussing a light.
 In most cases, light shouldn’t just wash evenly over everything in the scene.
-It should only go where it is wanted.
+It should only go where you want it.
 The lighting designer selectively shapes light into shafts and pools to highlight certain parts of the scene while allowing others to fall into the shadows.
-Professional lighting designers shape video lights using lighting tools such as barndoors, snoots, cookies and gobos, but anything that blocks light will work.
-Light can be shaped using household items like foam core, window blinds or an artificial tree branch.
+Professional lighting designers shape lights using film lighting tools such as barn doors, snoots, cookies and gobos, but anything that blocks light will work.
+You can shape light using household items like foam core, window blinds or an artificial tree branch.

-Light color is a huge consideration that is often overlooked in video production.
+Light color is a huge consideration that beginning filmmakers often overlook.
 Light color can be easily altered using gels, and light color has an immense influence on the look and feel of a scene.
 Yellow or amber gels give a scene a warm feeling.
 They can also create the look of a morning sunrise.
-Shots tinted light blue feel cold; like winter.
+Shots tinted light blue feel cold, like winter.
 Red or orange hints at evening, especially when combined with a light position that creates long shadows.
-Lighting an entire scene with navy blue lighting creates the looks of nighttime.
-Shots can be tweaked by using a small amount of color, or completely changed by bathing them in gelled light.
+Lighting an entire scene with navy blue lighting creates the look of nighttime.
+You can tweak your shots by using a small amount of color, or you can change them completely by bathing them in gelled light.

 The best way to make your shots look like they’re from a Hollywood film is to approach lighting less like a video camera operator and more like a Director of Photography.
 Give careful consideration to your lighting setups.
-The secret to shooting fantastic footage isn’t to buy a better video camera, it’s to take greater control over what happens in front of the video camera’s lens.
+The secret to shooting fantastic footage isn’t to buy a better camera, it’s to take greater control over what happens in front of the camera’s lens.